Megather/eum/README.md

-# Mega Million Lottery on Ethereum
+git # Mega Million Lottery on Ethereum

 Welcome to the Mega Million Lottery project, a decentralized lottery system built on the Ethereum blockchain.
 This project aims to provide a secure and transparent lottery experience using Ethereum smart contracts.
 Players can